fukatani/systemverilog2verilog/README.md

 Converting systemverilog to verilog.

-!!!This project is still incompleted.
-Not work.
+!!!This project is still under construction.